-- Your finished work in terms of what was stated in your prospectus - The soundness of your reasoning - How your research was conducted and the analysis of data collected - Your contributions to the field - The professional quality of your writing All dissertations and theses are expected to be designed for publication in professional journals or books. - The originality of the work - Your consideration of further research and your depth of understanding of the field - The knowledge you should have acquired from the coursework listed on your program of study.
+- The soundness of your reasoning - How your research was conducted and the analysis of data collected - Your contributions to the field - The professional quality of your writing All dissertations and theses are expected to be designed for publication in professional journals or books. - The originality of the work - Your consideration of further research and your depth of understanding of the field - The knowledge you should have acquired from the coursework listed on your program of study.